mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 So, Mahasattva Avalokiteshvara.
 Bodhidharma is not Bodhidharma, Bodhidharma is Avalokiteshvara!
 All of you really wanted to know how surprised Emperor Wu was to hear that, immediately as the great Zen Master Chih expressed it.

-It says: "The Emperor felt regretful, so he wanted to send an emissary to go invite Bodhidharma to return."
+"The Emperor felt regretful, so he wanted to send an emissary to go invite Bodhidharma to return."
 So, he was [like], “Oh!
 Oh, Avalokiteshvara?
-Oh, I missed it!” *[laughter]* So he tried to send an emissary to invite again.
+Oh, I missed it!” *[laughter]* So he tried to send an emissary to invite [him] again.

 So, the Zen Master says, “Your majesty, don’t say that you will send someone to fetch him back.
 Even if everyone in the whole country were to go after him, he still wouldn’t return.”

 Because, the Zen Master knows pretty well, that is Emperor Wu’s understanding of Buddhism: the essence of the truth is always someplace, somewhere apart from his life.
 Building up the temples?
-"Oh, there is merit.
-Buddha’s merit, there.
+"Oh, there is merit, Buddha’s merit, there.
 Buddha and Avalokiteshvara exist there."
 And educating the monks?
 “Oh, I did something good.”
 Always something good, or merit, or result – always *outside*.

 So that’s why the Zen Master said, “Bodhidharma is not Bodhidharma, Bodhidharma is Avalokiteshvara!”
 [The Emperor] was very surprised: “Oh, I missed [it]!”
 So he immediately tried to send someone to get him back.
 But the Zen Master says, “Don’t do that.
 Don’t do that.”
 Because if you do this, you are looking for the truth outside.
 The truth never comes back; never goes away.
 Even though you say, “I don’t want the truth.”